 Lake Kawaguchi (河口湖)

 Kawaguchi Lake is known for the hot spring town of Fuji Kawaguchi-ko Onsen-gō located on its east bank.

-The Music Forest is also by the lake, a place where you can take the ropeway to access Mount Tenjō, have a cruise on the lake, camping, have dinner at ryokans and restaurants and buy local products.
+The Music Forest is also by the lake, a place where you can take the ropeway to access Mount Tenjō, have a cruise on the lake, camping, have dinner at ryokans and buy local products.

 Boat rentals and fishing shops are many, convenience stores sell fishing material and so on.

 Lake Motosu (本栖湖)

 It’s the deepest among Fuji’s five lakes, and the transparency of its water is remarkable.